-Beginning in FY 2017, SJI began supporting a comprehensive strategy for responding to the challenges facing state courts in addressing the national opioid crisis.
-In partnership with CCJ, COSCA, and other key stakeholders, this initiative is identifying and documenting current interbranch activities to address the opioid crisis.
-Representatives from state and federal government and key national organizations are sharing existing strategies and identifying unmet needs.
-The initiative is creating partnerships with entities to address the impact of opioids on children, with specific emphasis on foster care, assisting state courts in developing opioid task forces, and working with existing state task forces to make recommendations for local response efforts, in addition to developing guiding principles that state courts can use for successful collaboration among treatment providers, criminal justice systems, and child welfare agencies.
+In response, SJI funded a comprehensive strategy for responding to the challenges facing state courts in addressing the national opioid crisis.
+In partnership with the Conference of Chief Justices (CCJ), the Conference of State Court Administrators (COSCA), and other key stakeholders, funding was provided to create the CCJ/COSCA National Judicial Opioid Task Force (NJOTF).
+This initiative identified and documented inter-branch activities to address the opioid crisis.
+Representatives from state and federal government and key national organizations shared strategies and identified unmet needs.
+The NJOTF created partnerships to address the impact of opioids on children, with specific emphasis on foster care, assisting state courts in developing opioid task forces, and working with existing state task forces to make recommendations for local response efforts.
+In addition, the NJOTF developed guiding principles that state courts can use for successful collaboration among treatment providers, criminal justice systems, and child welfare agencies.

-FY 2017 SJI funding was provided to create the National Judicial Opioid Task Force (NJOTF).
 The NJOTF pursued short and long-term objectives that: 1) highlighted the landscape of current responses and effective practices; 2) established a mechanism to engage justice system partners in collaborative efforts; and 3) provided immediate tools for state courts in addressing the opioid crisis.
-NJOTF activities to date include:
+NJOTF activities include:

-- Launching the Opioids and Courts and National Judicial Opioid Task Force webpages. - ➢ Finalizing Five NJOTF Principles. - Conducting a survey to members of CCJ and COSCA regarding their needs related to the opioid epidemic. - Collecting, disseminating, and evaluating court-based interventions related to the opioid epidemic. - Coordinating efforts with other key stakeholders, such as the U.S. Department of Health and Human Services; National Governors Association; National Association of Attorneys General; National Council of State Legislatures; National Association of Counties; National Sheriffs Association; National American Society of Addiction Medicine and American Academy of Addiction Psychiatry; and the National Association of Drug Court Professionals.
+- Launching the Opioids and Courts and National Judicial Opioid Task Force webpages. - > Finalizing Five NJOTF Principles. - ➤ Conducting a survey to members of CCJ and COSCA regarding their needs related to the opioid epidemic. - ➤ Collecting, disseminating, and evaluating court-based interventions related to the opioid epidemic. - Coordinating efforts with other key stakeholders, such as the U.S. Department of Health and Human Services; National Governors Association; National Association of Attorneys General; National Council of State Legislatures; National Association of Counties; National Sheriffs Association; National American Society of Addiction Medicine and American Academy of Addiction Psychiatry; and the National Association of Drug Court Professionals.